Jack Webb: Dragnet and stardom

-In "Dark City," Webb played a vicious card sharp and Harry Morgan a punch-drunk ex-fighter, in contrast to the pair's straight-arrow image in the later Dragnet.
+In Dark City, Webb played a vicious card sharp and Harry Morgan a punch-drunk ex-fighter, in contrast to the pair's straight-arrow image in the later Dragnet.
 Also in 1950, Webb appeared in The Men, Marlon Brando's debut film.
 Both actors played paraplegics undergoing rehabilitation at a veterans' hospital.
 In a subplot, Webb's character, a cynical intellectual, is fleeced of his life savings by a woman who feigns romantic interest.

 In 1951, Webb introduced a short-lived radio series, Pete Kelly's Blues, in an attempt to bring the music he loved to a broader audience.
 That show became the basis for a 1955 film of the same name.
 In 1959, a television version was made.
 Neither was very successful.
-Pete Kelly was a cornet player who supplemented his income from playing in a nightclub band by working as a private investigator.
+The character of Pete Kelly was a cornet player who supplemented his income from playing in a nightclub band by working as a private investigator.

 1960s

+From September 1962 through May 1963, Webb was the executive producer of GE True, an anthology series that ran for 33 episodes, each of which Webb acted as host-narrator for while also directing and acting in some episodes.
+At the beginning of June 1963, it was reported that GE True would not continue.

-In 1963, Webb succeeded William T. Orr as executive producer of the ABC/Warner Bros. detective series 77 Sunset Strip.
-He brought about wholesale changes in the program and retained only Efrem Zimbalist Jr., in the role of private detective Stuart Bailey.
+In February 1963, Webb succeeded William T. Orr as executive in charge of Warner Bros.
+Television, with Orr moving to the motion picture part of Warner Bros.
+Webb brought about wholesale changes to the ABC/Warner Bros. detective series 77 Sunset Strip retaining only Efrem Zimbalist Jr., in the role of private detective Stuart Bailey.
 The result was a disaster, and critics accused Webb of being out of touch with the younger generation of viewers.